This app is used to control SwitchBot devices.

 When adding BLE devices, it is strongly recommended that you keep Homey and the device as close together as possible.
 If the distance is too large then Homey may cache partial data about the device that makes it unrecognisable.
 Once that data is cached it can be hard to remove and might require a restart of Homey to clear it.

-There are one limitation for the app:
+There is one limitation for the app:

 - The SwitchBot hub API only allows 1000 accesses per day.
 That means the refresh of the current state to get changes is very slow, and the more devices you have the slower the refresh.
 It does however control the devices well.